matplotlib/matplotlib/doc/faq/howto_faq.rst

-There is a good chance you know more about matplotlib usage in some areas, the stuff you do every day, than many of the core developers who write most of the documentation.
+There is a good chance you know more about matplotlib usage in some areas, the stuff you do every day, than many of the core developers who wrote most of the documentation.
 Just pulled your hair out compiling matplotlib for windows?
 Write a FAQ or a section for the :ref:`installing` page.
 Are you a digital signal processing wizard?
 Write a tutorial on the signal analysis plotting functions like